Home » Symptoms » Dog Symptoms A-Z » Defecation Difficulties

 Defecation Difficulties in Dogs

-Defecation difficulties in dogs refer to difficulties or irregularities in the excretion of feces.
-This can include problems such as constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
-In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues., diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., or pain when defecating.
+Defecation difficulties in dogs refer to problems or irregularities when passing stool.
+This can include issues such as constipationConstipation is another word for infrequent bowel movements where the stool is hard and difficult to pass.
+In dogs and cats, this can be caused by diet, lack of exercise, or underlying health issues., DiarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems., or Pain when defecating.

 Can Occur with the Following Diseases: